Homeschool Admissions Information

 Who should complete my personal recommendations as a homeschooled applicant?
 Your Berry College Personal Recommendation Forms should be completed by two different adults who know you well, but are not relatives of yours.
 Homeschooled students often ask employers, church leaders, coaches, fine arts instructors, teachers or scout leaders to complete the recommendations for their application to Berry.

 I am taking college courses as part of my homeschool curriculum.
 Will I receive credits toward my Berry degree for these classes?
 If you attend a regionally-accredited institution and earn a grade of C or better in courses equivalent to those offered toward a Berry degree, you will likely receive credits for these courses.
 You will need to submit an official transcript from the college/university attended once the official grades become available.
-Courses equivalent to Berry’s “General Education” requirements are most likely to transfer in as credits with a grade of C or better: Please note: Berry currently does not offer college credits for courses completed online.
+Courses equivalent to Berry’s “General Education” requirements are most likely to transfer in as credits with a grade of C or better.

 Do many homeschool students attend Berry?
 We have a wide range of educational backgrounds in our student community.
 Our students come from public schools, private schools, international schools and other colleges or universities.
-We currently have more than 100 Berry students who homeschooled during high school (out of about 1,800 undergraduate students).
-In fact, homeschool represents the largest “feeder school” for our current freshman class.
+We currently have more than 100 Berry students who homeschooled during high school.
+In fact, homeschool often represents the largest “feeder school” in our new, incoming class.

 Who should I contact for more information?
 Berry College Office of Admissions at firstname.lastname@example.org or 1.800.BERRY.GA